-We recommend the PetFusion Ultimate Pet Bed, it’s a solid choice which is easy to clean and provides a comfortable space for your dog to sleep.
+After testing some of the best dog beds on the market, we recommend the PetFusion Ultimate Pet Bed.
+It’s a solid choice which is easy to clean and provides a comfortable space for your dog to sleep.
 It’s also available in a wide range of sizes.
 Of course, there are a lot more specialized beds out there.
 Let’s dig into five of our favorites, and then we’ll discuss which type of dog bed is going to be best suited for you and your furry friend.

 When it comes down to it, the PetFusion Ultimate Pet Bed is simply one of the best on the market.
 It commands a premium price due to the superior materials but it’s hard to beat it when it comes to the end of the day.